theosmith02-dot/BikeAnnotationAppSDGroup1/README.md

 3) **Validation & Export**
 - Each annotation created will show up in a list generated on the left sidebar.
-- Once the annotator has reviewed through these generated events, click "EXPORT SESSION"
+- Once the annotator has reviewed through these generated events, click the three lines in the top right to select an output
 - Output:
     * Generate a CSV file and save to a location of your choice
     - This will automatically generate an xcel file with groupings of each annotation and the